Zweird-958/airneis/sprint-reports/sprint1.md

 ### Questions

 - Question 1
-  - Description: `Products are same between each language ?`
+  - Description: `Should products be multilingual?`
   - Commitment:
     - Who: `All`
-    - What: `create a product per language`
+    - What: `1 product per language or 1 product with multiple translations`
     - When: `?`

 ### Ideas

 - Idea 1
-  - Description: `Handle translation for products and categories`
+  - Description: `Handle translations for products and categories`
   - Commitment:
     - Who: `All`
     - What: `Create a table product name/description and category name`